temtum/lmdb-lib/README.md

 Congrats!
 Now you can work with native node.js modules.

-When you are building node-lmdb for the first time, you need to install node-lmdb's dependencies with `npm install`:
+When you are building lmdb-lib for the first time, you need to install lmdb-lib's dependencies with `npm install`:

 ```
-cd node-lmdb
+cd lmdb-lib
 npm install
 ```